learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 ```
     SELECT col_name1, col_name2 FROM table_name;
 ```
-This gives you a smaller table that only contains column1 and column2 from your selected table in your relation.
+This gives you a smaller table that only contains the columns "col_name1" and "col_name2" from your selected table in your relation.

 You can also merge two different tables by changing the FROM clause to contain 2 tables:
 ```